Manage and view AssembliesFollow

 Product: Search field used to filter a specified assembled product.

-Assemble By From: Search field used to filter the list based on the Assemble By date starting from the date selected.
+Assemble By: Search field used to filter the list based on the Assemble By date starting from the date selected.

 Assembly Type: A drop-down menu used to filter by Assembly Types.
 Statuses available are Assembly or Disassembly.